-Upon reception of a Sensing Polling Trigger frame with the Comeback subfield of the corresponding User Info field set to 1, a non-AP STA shall transmit a Sensing Measurement Setup Query frame to the AP before the corresponding unassociated STA comeback timer expires, to solicit a Sensing Measurement Setup Request frame from the AP.
+Upon reception of a Sensing Polling Trigger frame with the Comeback subfield of the Sensing Comeback Info field of the corresponding User Info field set to 1, a non-AP STA shall transmit a Sensing Measurement Setup Query frame to the AP before the corresponding unassociated STA comeback timer expires, to solicit a Sensing Measurement Setup Request frame from the AP.
 Both sides start the corresponding unassociated STA comeback timer when the exchange of Sensing Polling Trigger frame with the Comeback subfield of the corresponding User Info field set to 1 and CTS frame completes.
 The unassociated STA comeback timer shall be set to the Sensing Comeback Expiry value indicated in the Sensing Measurement Setup Request frame of the corresponding measurement setup. (#93, #141, #145, #430, #611, #774)

 If the sensing responder is an unassociated non-AP STA, the sensing initiator shall assign the sensing responder to be polled in the TB sensing measurement instance by setting Poll Assigned field in the Sensing Measurement Setup Request frame to 1. (#93, #141, #145, #430, #611, #774)